Capture & Identify unique molecular fingeprints

 Infrared Reduction (optional)

-The high-energy portion of Infrared - especially with cheap laser modules - is selectively reflected by a mirror at wavelengths above our laser, as it would otherwise oversaturated the spectrometer sensor.
+The high-energy portion of Infrared - especially with cheap laser modules - is selectively reflected by a mirror at wavelengths above our laser, as it would otherwise oversaturate the spectrometer's sensor.

 Step 3